 An easy weeknight go-to dinner idea.
-This 5-Ingredient Chicken Stir Fry is made with a noodles, chicken and vegetables.
-Take out taste in under 15 minutes!
+This Chinese style 5-Ingredient Chicken Stir Fry is made with a noodles, chicken and frozen vegetables.
+Take-out taste in under 15 minutes!

 This 5-ingredient chicken stir fry is impossibly good!
 But it is, in fact, possible.
 Very possible.
 And very easy!